Find author, origin, audience and, context of quote – The bow teaches that strength without flexibility leads to breakage.

 Meaning

-At its core, this quote means that pure, rigid power is brittle and will eventually fail.
+This quote means that pure, rigid power is brittle and will eventually fail.
 True, lasting strength is always paired with the ability to bend and adapt.

 Explanation